talsvorai/choose-a-song/README.md

 # choose-a-song

 This application allows you to choose your favourite song (out of three songs) and display it's lyrics on your screen.

-To run it you must enter a valid url that runs the application.
+This is a web application that runs via the internet.

 ## **Steps to set up the application and run it:**